An Innovative Approach to Aquatic Invasive Species Management

 Conservation Issue

-Invasive non-native fish species pose significant threats to aquatic ecosystems, often outcompeting native species for resources, disrupting food webs, and altering habitats.
-These invasive species can lead to declines in native fish populations and long-term ecological imbalances.
+Invasive and incompatible non-native fish species pose significant threats to aquatic ecosystems.
+These non-native species can often outcompete native species for food and space, disrupt food webs, and alter habitats.
+These species can lead to declines in native fish populations through genetic impacts of hybridization and create long-term ecological imbalances.
 Non-native fish such as common carp and brook trout are able to outcompete native trout or other native species in many places where they have been stocked in the western United States.
-A new technology, referred to as “Trojan Male” or “YY” Fish, can eradicate unwanted fish populations by incrementally eliminating female non-native fish, while leaving the existing native or desirable fish unharmed.
+“Trojan Male” or “YY” Fish is a promising new technology to help managers control and eradicate unwanted fish populations by incrementally eliminating female non-native fish, while leaving the existing native or desirable fish unharmed.

 Trojan Male Fish Approach

 Like mammals, most fish species have two sex chromosomes: X and Y. A natural genetic female will have two X chromosomes (XX), and a natural genetic male will have one X and one Y chromosome (XY).
 In the development of YY brood stocks, very young fish are exposed to the female hormone estradiol in their feed at a specific level and for a specific length of time.
 The treatment makes the male fish become egg-producers, but they are still genetically male.
 These egg-producing males are then bred with normal XY males, which means 25% of the offspring will have two Y chromosomes, hence referred to as YY males.
 Some YY males produced in that generation are exposed to estradiol, which then converts them into egg-producing YY males.
 This process allows a hatchery to have a group of egg-producing YY males and a group of sperm-producing YY males, which are kept for brood stock.
-After that, hormone treatment is unnecessary because only Y chromosomes are present in the eggs and sperm of the brood stock, and all of the offspring will be YY males.
-These YY offspring are stocked into target areas where the undesirable population will eventually shift to all males, because when the YY fish breed with natural XX females, their offspring will all be normal XY males.
-Eventually, no females will remain in the population, preventing any further reproduction by the invasive species.
+After that, hormone treatment is unnecessary because only Y chromosomes are present in the eggs and sperm of the brood stock, and all the offspring will be YY males.
+These YY offspring are stocked into target areas with hopes that YY males will cross with females.
+Over time, the population should shift towards a greater number of males since their offspring will all be normal XY males.
+Eventually, with no females remaining in the population the reproduction of the fish drops to zero.
+Preventing further reproduction by the invasive species is one tool to help eradicate the undesirable species.
+Recent modeling exercises for brook trout indicate this process can be expedited by depressing non-naive wild fish populations through electrofishing, netting, or other mechanical removal methods.

 Over time, a wild population of XY males and XX females (Year 0) is slowly replaced with YY males that shift the sex ratio to entirely male (either YY or XY) (Year 5).
 This allows for the non-native species to remain present in the ecosystem as their sex ratio shifts.
 Without females, the population will eventually decline, allowing for native species to replace them.